gwr3n/copyleft/README.md

 The `copyleft` environment can be used to enclose and annotate blocks of copyleft material in a LaTeX document

 #### Example
+The following LaTeX code can be stored into a file `knapsack.tex`, which can be then embedded into a LaTeX document via command `\input{knapsack.tex}`.
 ```
 \begin{copyleft}
 {Roberto Rossi}                                        % Author